eulrich2023/nl2sql/README.md

 # nl-to-sql
-Streamlit App for natural language to SQL generation
+Streamlit App for natural language to SQL query generation.
+Supports Postgres and Redshift databases.